15 min read

 The Face-Down Problem

 When you start a game, you can only see 10 cards (one per column).
 That means 44 cards in the tableau are hidden from you, plus another 50 in the stockpile.
-You're making decisions with roughly 10% visibility.
+You are making decisions with very limited information.

 This is why uncovering face-down cards is so important.
 Every card you flip gives you more information to work with.
-Experienced players prioritize moves that reveal hidden cards over moves that simply look tidy.
-We'll get deeper into strategy in our strategy guide, but for now, just remember: information is power.
+Moves that reveal hidden cards are usually better than moves that only make the tableau look tidy.

 Why the Uneven Distribution?